khunshwephyo/lab-mssql-service-broker/README.md

 SQL scripts that send and receive messages between two different databases in same instance.

+## same-server-different-instances-different-databases

+SQL scripts that send and receive messages between different databases from different instances but all on same physical server.

 ## different-instances-different-databases-with-event-notification-workaround

 SQL scripts that send and receive messages among three different databases in two different instances.